Best websites of real estate developers

-Over the last 2 weeks I was doing some research for an upcoming real estate development project which consisted of me going through close to 100 development related websites.
-The reason why I say development related is because the market is so saturated with poor, low quality property developer websites, that I had to consider some construction company websites, real estate management websites, and even just general real estate listing sites – it's quite sad.
+While doing research for an upcoming real estate development project I had to review close to 100 development related websites.
+The reason why I say development related is because the market is so saturated with poor, low quality property developer websites, that I had to consider some construction company websites, real estate management websites, and even just general real estate listing sites – it's quite sad…

-Good news if you're a developer, or are in the business of real estate though!
+Good news though if you're a developer, or are in the business of real estate!

 Search engine competition rates are either low or medium – never high – both globally and Canada-wide; and if you are serious about your business and are willing to invest in your brand, you can fairly easily set yourself apart from 99% of your competition.
 Let this article be the testament to that.